 Those without proper shelter are the most susceptible to dehydration and heatstroke.
 This June, we're teaming up with ABC15 and Bashas' to deliver water to our neighbors who are most affected.
 Starting June 1 through June 30, our Water Drive Station Initiative will provide water to those most at risk.

-Donate at the PIN pad or purchase a case of water next time you visit a Bashas' Food Store.
+You can donate at the PIN pad throughout the month of June at any Bashas' or purchase a case of water next time you visit a Bashas' Food Store.

 See your support in action